 To sum it up, an MMA fight is ruled a KO when the fighter is knocked completely unconscious, or when a strike renders them unable to fight, such as a liver shot.

 A TKO is a Technical Knockout which occurs in both MMA and Boxing.
-A TKO usually means the fighter is still conscious and
+A TKO usually means the fighter is still conscious and aware, but is not able to fight for whatever reason.
+Let’s look at some differences between TKO’s in MMA and Boxing.

 In boxing, a TKO occurs when a referee sees a fighter taking a lot of damage without defending himself, prompting the ref to jump in and stop the fight.
 This means that the fighter was fully conscious and aware while fighting, but simply wasn’t fighting back against his/her opponent.